-It’s never too early to start squirreling money away for a future trip.
+It’s never too early to start saving for future travel.
 Create a savings plan long before you begin planning an actual vacation.
-Your savings blueprint can involve the whole family and encourage everyone to save a bit each week—from your teenager contributing a few dollars from a babysitting gig to Mom and Dad putting a certain percentage of their paychecks into the account.
+Your savings blueprint can involve the whole family and encourage everyone to save a bit of money each week—from your teenager contributing a few dollars from a babysitting gig, to Mom and Dad putting a certain percentage of their paychecks into the account.
+Every bit helps!

-If you don’t have the help of a travel agent, you still have to decide where you want to go.
+Whether or not you have the help of a travel agent, you still have to decide where you want to go.
 To save money, think about locations that won’t require expensive airline tickets.
-Research airlines that serve your local airport.
-Go to their websites and click their “where we fly” links or download their complete flight schedules.
+Research airlines that serve your local airport by going to their websites and clicking their “where we fly” links or download their complete flight schedules.
 It’s a great method for generating affordable destination ideas.

-Keep in mind that finding affordable accommodations in big cities like New York or San Francisco can be really difficult.
-If you have your heart set on a pricey destination, look for home-stay lodgings through sites like Airbnb or HomeAway, or stay in a nearby—and less expensive—suburb.
-For example, if hotels in Orlando are too expensive, stay in Kissimmee instead.
+Keep in mind that finding affordable accommodations in big cities like New York or San Francisco can be difficult.
+If you have your heart set on a pricey destination, look for alternative options for lodging through vacation rental sites like Airbnb or HomeAway, or stay in a nearby—and less expensive—suburb.

 5. Travel during low season

 Travel agents know the best times of the year to travel to any destination in order to snag the lowest rates.
-If you’re making your own arrangements, visit your destination when crowds are lightest.
-Search the region’s visitors bureau website and look for the calendar that tells you when to expect high and low travel seasons.
+If you’re making your own arrangements, search the region’s visitors bureau website and look for the calendar that tells you when to expect the high and low travel seasons.
 See if any low seasons coincide with your summer vacation, spring break, or long weekends during the school year.

 “Consider locations during their ‘off’ or ‘shoulder’ season,” suggests Lillie Marshall, a teacher and publisher of TeachingTraveling.com.
 “Our family traveled to Ireland in February, and though it was slightly chilly, it was still warmer than Boston.
 We had a fantastic time and enjoyed much lower prices and fewer crowds!”